PlasmaHH/vdb/doc/PROMPT.md

 ## Token Syntax

-Each token is replaced by the corresponding content, and sometimes this is not available, for example the thread id is not there when there is no progrma running.
+Each token is replaced by the corresponding content, and sometimes this is not available, for example the thread id is not there when there is no program running.
 In order to display some custom text the tokens have the form of {prefix:token:suffix} where prefix and suffix are displayed only when the token also has text.
 However only the token itself is coloured in the configured colour.